WZH999999999/Machine-learning-models-for-identifying-serotypes-1-and-2-of-Riemerella-anatipestifer/README.md

 # Models-for-identifying-serotypes-1-and-2-of-Riemerella-anatipestifer
 ## Description
-- Models developed for rapid serotyping among RA.
+- Models developed for rapid serotyping among Riemerella anatipestifer.
 - Two machine learning algorithms (Random Forest and Support Vector Machine) were used for models building.
 - The datasets used for model building is composed of mass spectrometry data, containing the intensity and M/Z loci.
 - Sample preparation and running the mass spectrometer (Bruker Daltonics, microflex LT):